Medical Tourism for Guyana Residents: Complete Guide to Affordable Healthcare in Colombia and Panama

 Gastric Sleeve$4,500-$7,000$5,500-$8,000Minimal capacityJCI facilities

 Six dental implants cost $4,200-$7,200 in Colombia.
 Compare this to $15,000 in Guyana.
 Savings cover your entire trip plus spending money.
+Review the full range of dental implant procedures abroad to compare single implants, All-on-4, and All-on-6 options.
 Colombian cosmetic surgeons trained in the United States and Europe.
 They specialize in specific procedures rather than general practice.

 How Do Colombia and Panama Compare for Guyanese Patients?